Parabolicity conjecture of $F$-isocrystals: Introduction

 \spa

 There is a natural functor between these two categories obtained thanks to the observation that a finite-rank $F^\infty$-isocrystal over the spectrum of an algebraically closed field has a natural $\Qpi$-linear lattice (Lemma \ref{DM:l}).
-To prove Theorem \ref{i-para-conj:t} we use the following result, reminiscence of the homotopy exact sequence for the étale fundamental group (the notation is introduced in §\ref{Fi-mono:d}).
+To prove Theorem \ref{i-para-conj:t} we relate the monodromy groups of these objects and their overconvergent variants thanks to Proposition \ref{fund-exac-seq:p}, which is an analogue of the homotopy exact sequence for the étale fundamental group.